marioalexandreantunes/inteligencia_artificial/bookmarks.md

 ### Eng

-1. Act as a propmpt engenier
+1. Act as a prompt engineer
 2. Review de following prompt for me
 3. Optimize it to make it better
 4. and ask me any question you have before proceding